satya19977/restapi/README.md

     Follow the installation instructions specific to your operating system (Windows, macOS, or Linux).

-3) Install Mysql and configure it(The version used in the application is 8.0)
+3) Install Mysql and configure it (The version used in the application is 8.0)

 3) Create a .env file to inject the following environment variables into the container

-        DB_USER=     Fill in the required details created as part of step3 DB_PASSWORD=
+        DB_USER=
-        DB_HOST=
+        DB_PASSWORD=
-        DB_PORT=
+        DB_HOST=             Fill in the required details created as part of step 3 DB_PORT=
         DB_NAME=
         MYSQL_ROOT_PASSWORD=

-5) Use make commands in the Makefile  to run docker compose
+5) Use make commands in the Makefile  to run docker compose (Complete step 4)

 </details>